New company: what you have to disclose

 On any business letters, order forms or websites, you must display the following:

-- Place of registration (for example, Scotland, or England and Wales);
+place of registration (for example, Scotland, or England and Wales)

-- Registered number;
+-

-- If exempt from having "limited" as part of name, disclose it is a limited company;
+if exempt from having "limited" as part of name, disclose it is a limited company

-- If a private community interest company, disclose this fact;
+if a private community interest company, disclose this fact

-- If an investment company, disclose this fact;
+if an investment company, disclose this fact

-- If there is reference to share capital, this must be a reference to paid-up share capital.
+if there is reference to share capital, this must be a reference to paid-up share capital

 You must further display your registered name on: